 When people genuinely experience God’s grace should it make a difference in their lives?
 Is grace transforming?

-Jesus told a story with a profound and urgent connection between grace with responsibility.
+Jesus told a story with a profound and urgent connection between grace and responsibility.
 It’s a familiar story; perhaps too familiar.

 One suggested that this story “is possibly the most forceful expression of how Christians should live” (Klyne Snodgrass, Stories With Intent).

 The parable of the unmerciful servant only appears in the gospel of Matthew.
-It follows a question the apostle Peter asked about how many times he should forgive a person who sins against him (Matthew 18:21-22).
+It follows a question asked by the apostle Peter about how many times he should forgive a person who sins against him (Matthew 18:21-22).

 If private confrontation is rejected, Jesus taught that it should involve others and could possibly, if repeatedly rejected, lead to a change in the relationship.
 “If they still refuse to listen,” Jesus said, “tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector” (Matthew 18:17).

 After this instruction, Jesus taught about the far reaching extent of forgiveness.
 Peter asked, “Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?”
 Jesus answered, “I tell you, not seven times, but seventy-seven times (Matthew 18:21-22).